lgoodridge/django-uniauth/README.md

 ### InstitutionAccount:

 Represents an account a User holds with a particular Institution.
-Accessible via `user.profile.accounts`.
+Accessible via `user.uniauth_profile.accounts`.

 ## Backends